PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Traditional local movements (relating to particular joints) defined in the literature are listed under the joint-specific movement section, with the associated joint activities optionally auto-filled (e.g., the joint-specific movement of “closing” can auto-fill to flexion of finger joints in the “joint activity” section).

+Note that after the movement type selections have been made, there are separate additional sections for coding the :ref:`joint activity<joint_activity_entry>` and the :ref:`movement_chars`.

 .. _perceptual_shape_entry:

 I. Perceptual shape
 ===================

-Code the specifications for a movement with :ref:`perceptual_shape`.
+Make your selections from this section if you are coding a movement with :ref:`perceptual_shape`.
 This could be the only movement in a sign, as in `NORTH <https://asl-lex.org/visualization/?sign=north>`_, or a single component of a more complex sign, like the path movements in `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_.

 .. _shape_entry: